On products in the coarse shape categories: Introduction and Preliminaries

-Keesling in 1974 \cite{K} proved that if $X$ and $Y$ are compact Hausdorff spaces, then $X\times Y$ is a product in the ordinary shape category.
-Also, Marde\v{s}i\'{c} in 2004 \cite{M1} investigated on the product in the strong shape and showed that if $X\times Y$ admits a strong expansion, then $X\times Y$ is a product in the strong shape category.
-In particular the Cartesian product of two compact Hausdorff spaces is a product in strong shape.
-In Section \ref{pro}, we study the existence of product in the coarse shape and strong coarse shape categories.
-We prove that if the Cartesian product of two spaces $X$ and $Y$ admits a strong HPol$^*$-expansion (HPol$^*$-expansion), which is the Cartesian product of strong HPol$^*$-expansions (HPol$^*$-expansions) of these spaces, then $X\times Y$ is a product in the strong coarse shape category (coarse shape category).
-As a consequence we show that the Cartesian product of two compact Hausdorff spaces is a product in the coarse shape and strong coarse shape categories.
-Moreover, we show that the shape groups and the coarse shape groups commute with the product.
+In this paper, we consider the problem (Q) in the coarse shape category.
+In Section \ref{pro}, we intend to verify existence of product in the coarse shape category.
+Before studying products in coarse shape category we study products in the category pro$^*$-HTop and we show that every pair of inverse systems $\mathbf{X}$, $\mathbf{Y}$ in this category has a product.
+By a similar argument of \cite{M1} we prove that if the Cartesian product of two spaces $X$ and $Y$ admits an HPol-expansion, which is the Cartesian product of HPol-expansions of these spaces, then $X\times Y$ is a product in the coarse shape category.
+As a consequence we show that the Cartesian product of two compact Hausdorff spaces is a product in the coarse shape.
+Also we show that the shape groups and the coarse shape groups (of compact Hausdorff spaces) commute with the product under some conditions.

 By the fact that every inverse system is isomorphic to a cofinite inverse system \cite[ Remark 1.1.5]{MS}, in this paper every inverse system is assumed to be cofinite inverse system.